greg-js/arch-wiki-md-repo/wiki/_content/english/Hamachi.md

 ## Configuration

-### Hamachi 2 (beta)

-Hamachi 2 is configured in `/var/lib/logmein-hamachi/h2-engine-override.cfg` (create that file if it doesn't exist).
+Hamachi is configured in `/var/lib/logmein-hamachi/h2-engine-override.cfg` (create that file if it doesn't exist).
 Unfortunately, it isn't easy to find a comprehensive list of possible configuration options, so here are a few that you can use.

-#### Using the hamachi command line tool as a regular user
+### Using the hamachi command line tool as a regular user

 In order to use the `hamachi` command line tool as a regular user, add the following line to the configuration file: